Mega-rally marks Chile protests third week as president struggles

 He was forced to cancel the hosting of two major international summits including the COP climate meeting due to the unrest.

-Protesters organised rallies on Monday under the slogan "This is not over."
+Protesters organized rallies on Monday under the slogan "This is not over."

 Some citizens returned to work despite vandalism that has damaged the underground train network.